 by Texas Homesteader ~

-Y’all remember I had to severely hack back my beloved rosemary plant for the porch addition.
+Y’all remember I had to severely hack back my beloved rosemary plant recently to make room for the porch addition.
 That huge plant was over 6-ft wide and I had to cut a huge chunk away to make room for the porch.

 As much as it broke my heart I knew it needed to be done.
 So I took a deep breath and just started hacking.